quadrimegistus/predetermination/README.md

 [Algorithm / Library of Babel 3rd Party Explanation](https://www.youtube.com/watch?v=GDrBIKOR01c&t=1024s)

-This 3rd Party YouTube video provides a decent high level explanation of the Algorithm / Library of Babel for the unitiated, though the core concept appears to have been referenced in mythology many times across history:
+This 3rd Party YouTube video provides a decent high level explanation of the Algorithm / Library of Babel for the unitiated, the core concept has been referenced in mythology many times across history.

 [Library of Babel](https://libraryofbabel.info/)